 Classics never fade from style

-When it comes to choosing your wedding flowers, the combination of blooms, colours, scent and textures are infinite.
-But if you’re having a simple, elegant celebration for say, your registry, picking styles made almost entirely in one shade could be the key to keeping things stylish.
+If you’re having a simple, elegant celebration for say, your registry, picking styles made almost entirely in one shade could be the key to keeping things stylish.

 There are dozens of flowers to pick from if you opt for a pale palette as your base – from classic English roses to lilies or orchids for a more exotic feel.

 With a single hue, you can play around with textures to create interest and use fillers such as baby’s breath, succulents and fragrant herbs to bring your floral arrangements to life.

 2. Classic corsage: £25 www.theurbanbotanist.co.uk

 For the bride with a vintage-theme, pastel flowers are central to the décor.
 Roses, peonies and sweetpea instantly help make any venue look wedding ready.
 Ask your florist to finish your cake with fresh petals, or suspend blooms on ribbon from trees for instant prettiness with minimal effort.

 Ever since the Kardashian-West wedding, requests for flower walls have rocketed.
 While using real blooms will significantly raise the final cost, paper flowers make an equally stunning alternative.
 Perfect for those with allergies, a paper flower wall is fabulously versatile – use them as a backdrop for your nuptials or as the central focus for your cake or photobooth.

 Bold blooms create stunning impact